Pool Care Guide

 03

-Killing algae is a six-step sequence performed in order: correct pH, brush, shock at a dose that matches the type, add an algaecide if the type requires it, vacuum the dead material out, and clean the filter.
+Killing algae is a six-step sequence done in order: correct pH, brush, shock at a dose that matches the algae type, add an algaecide if the type requires it, vacuum the dead material out, and clean the filter.
+The six steps are the same for every algae type — only the shock dose and a few type-specific details change.
 Skipping or reversing any step is the main reason a pool clears briefly and turns green again within a week.

 Step01

 Test pH before adding any shock.
-At pH 7.2–7.4, about 60–70% of chlorine is in its active hypochlorous acid form; at pH 7.8, that drops to roughly 20%.
-If pH is above 7.6, add muriatic acid or sodium bisulfate, run the pump 30 minutes, and retest.
+At pH 7.2–7.4, about 60–70% of chlorine is in its active hypochlorous acid form; at pH 7.8, that drops to around 20%.
+If pH is above 7.6, add muriatic acid or sodium bisulfate, run the pump for 30 minutes, and retest before continuing.

 Step02